-Family Coverage-enrollment of a Participating Employee and one or more Eligible Dependent(s) under this Plan.
+Family Coverage-the enrollment of a Participating Employee and two (2) or more Eligible Dependents under this Plan.

 Freestanding Diabetes Facility-a person or entity that is recognized by the American Diabetes Association, and/or otherwise acting under the scope of its license, where required, to render Covered Services.